-Know that they do not have to feel guilty about their emotions, and that simply acknowledging them is okay.
+Know that you do not have to feel guilty about your emotions, and that simply acknowledging them is okay.
 It is natural and human to experience them.

-Express anger and frustration by writing down the feelings
+Express your anger and frustration by writing down your feelings

-Allow themselves to cry Remind themselves that they are doing something important for the person in their care
+Remind yourself that you are doing something important for the person in your care